p1i2n3t4u5/core-java-learning/src/com/test/immutable/Description.md

 To create immutable class in java, you have to do following steps.
 ------------------------------------------------------------------
-1)Declare the class as final so it can’t be extended.
+1)Declare the class as final so it can't be extended.
 2)Make all fields private so that direct access is not allowed.
-3)Don’t provide setter methods for variables
+3)Don't provide setter methods for variables
-4)Make all mutable fields final so that it’s value can be assigned only once.
+4)Make all mutable fields final so that it's value can be assigned only once.
 5)Initialize all the fields via a constructor performing deep copy.
 6)Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.